Gonda Betrix: Athletic career

-The World Trophy, originally known as the Athletic Foundation|Helms Award, was an annual sporting award established by the Helms Athletic Foundation in 1939 to honour the foremost amateur athlete of each continent of the world, including Africa, Asia, Australia, Europe, North America, and South America.
+The World Trophy, originally known as the Helms Award, was an annual sporting award established by the Helms Athletic Foundation in 1939 to honour the foremost amateur athlete of each continent of the world, including Africa, Asia, Australia, Europe, North America, and South America.
 Even though the Foundation was established in 1936, the awards date back to 1896, the year of the first Summer Olympics.
 Gonda was awarded the Helms Award in 1959.

 In 1962, Gonda was awarded full Springbok colours at the age of 19.
-Between 1961 and 1991, Gonda won numerous competitions including the annual South African Championships (10 times), the South African Derby (6 times), Outdoor Grand Prix (twice), amongst others.
+Between 1961 and 1991, Gonda won numerous competitions, including the annual South African Championships (10 times), the South African Derby (6 times), Outdoor Grand Prix (twice), amongst others.
 To date, Gonda is the only rider to ever win the SA Championships 10 times and the SA Derby 6 times.
 Of the 6 times that Gonda won the SA Derby, she was the only clear round in 4 of them.

 In 1974, Gonda was invited to compete at the Ladies Individual International Championship in Washington D.C.
 At this prestigious competition, Gonda competed against 4 other internationally acclaimed female equestrian athletes including the United States Olympic gold medallist Kathryn Kusner.
 Gonda won this competition which forged her reputation as the best female equestrian athlete at the time.

 The South African Sport Merit Award was awarded to Gonda in 1973, 1979 and 1980.
 She was also awarded the President's Award in 1973.

 It was Gonda's lifelong ambition to compete at the Olympics, but it was not to be until the 1992 Olympic Games.
 Gonda was selected to represent South Africa at the 1992 Olympic Games in Barcelona.
 She competed on a leased horse Tommy 29 under the banner of Paul Schockemöhle stable based in Germany.

 In 1994, Gonda took her horse Watchfire to Europe with the intention of competing him at the 1996 Olympics in Atlanta.
 During the duo's time in Europe, they won the Swiss Ladies Championship at the Geneva Indoor International Horse Show in 1995.
 The last competition that Gonda competed in was the Wolfsburg Grand Prix in 1995.
 Shortly thereafter, Watchfire picked up a tragic injury which ended the plan to compete at the 1996 Olympics.
 Gonda retired from riding in 1995 and started focusing on her coaching career in 1996.

 Gonda was listed as a South African Sports Legend in 2017 and inducted into the South African Sport Hall of Fame in 2006.